Techtonica/curriculum/react-js/react-part-2.md

 ### Motivation

-In introduction to [React](/react.md) we discussed about how React makes websites interactive and reduces jQuery code.
-Now the problem arises if we want to store some information which intent to change and due to change of that information the UI changes i.e the page is re-rendered.
-Thus, component state is used for such cases.
+In the introduction to [React](/react.md), we discussed how React makes websites interactive and removes the need for jQuery code.
+Now the problem arises: How do we store and change component information we want in the UI?
+For example, maybe you want a button's background color to change once it's been clicked.
+The solution is to use React `state`.

 ### Objectives